hsmaan/CovidGenotyper/README.md

 substitutions compared to all GISAID sequences.
 This criteria is based on the mutation rate of SARS-CoV-2 and breadth of the GISAID database.
-Due to space and computational limitations, since the June 26th update, 10000 sequences from those that meet the filtering criteria are randomly sampled and analyzed.
+Due to space and computational limitations, since the June 26th update, 20000 sequences from those that meet the filtering criteria are randomly sampled and analyzed.
+Currently, only sequences with date of upload on June 1st or later are processed.

 #### Genome sequence alignment